charafmrah/home-health-monitor/README.md

 ![Home Health Monitor Screen Shot][product-screenshot]

-This is a side project I worked on to build a home health monitor IoT device.
-The device publishes sensory data to AWS IoT core and an HTTP Engine Rule saves that data to a DynamoDB.
-The data is then used to be visualized on the website.
+An IoT device that publishes sensory data to AWS IoT core over WiFi.
+The data is then routed using the   Rules Engine to a DynamoDB database.
+A Next.Js website acts as an MQTT client to subscribe to the events sent by the device to visualize it & control the device.

 ![](img1.jpg)![](img2.jpg)